64kramsystem/openscripts/README.md

 - sysadmin
   - `clean_kernel_packages`: uninstall the redundant kernel packages, keeping only the current, and the latest (past or future)
   - `download_ubuntu_packages`: downloads Ubuntu packages from the chosen distro; useful for people "manually backporting" packages (eg. `linux-firmware`)
+  - `ejectdisk`: unmounts and powers off a disk, like the typical desktop environment functionality
   - `install_btrfs_checker`: monthly scrubs the BTRFS partitions and notifies the user on logon
   - `install_smart_notifier`: notifies the user on logon, when smartd finds a problem with any disk
   - `update_mainline_kernel`: automatically installs the latest version of the current (or chosen) kernel, from the Ubuntu mainline builds